pgfoster/p4-phylogenetics/share/sphinxdoc/tutorial/simsWithRefData.rst

 .. figure:: ./simsDiffsB.svg

     Differences between the original data and the simulated data, using p4.
-Black bars use a refTree+model+refData, and white bars are without.
+White bars use a refTree+model+refData, and black bars are without.

 .. _fig-simsX2A-label:

 .. figure:: ./simsX2A.svg

-    X\ :sup:`2`\ values from the simulations using refTree+model+refData (black bars), and without (white bars).
+    X\ :sup:`2`\ values from the simulations using refTree+model+refData (white bars), and without (black bars).